equalframework/equal-doc/docs/advanced/ci-cd.md

 ## Docker

+> Note: if you're looking for a guide that is not specific to eQual, please read [getting started with docker](https://docs.docker.com/get-started/)

-In this section we'll focus on the main role of docker: setting up a **replicable environment** for your project (with eQual)
+In this section we'll focus on the main role of docker: setting up a **replicable environment** for your project

-Below we'll give a specific example to use eQual with Docker, if you're looking for more general informations please read the [getting started with docker](https://docs.docker.com/get-started/) guide
+Below is a specific example to use eQual with Docker using an official php image

 ### Setup